Florida Bill to Ban Red-Light Cameras Moves Forward

 “The best way not to get a $158 souvenir after you leave the state is not to run any red lights in Florida,” Williams said.

-At The Law Offices of Edwards & Mason Criminal Defense, our traffic defense lawyers have successfully represented clients for a broad range of violations.
-Call The Law Offices of Edwards & Mason Criminal Defense toll free at 1-877-377-7801.
+At The Law Offices of Edwards & Jones Criminal Defense, our traffic defense lawyers have successfully represented clients for a broad range of violations.
+Call The Law Offices of Edwards & Jones Criminal Defense toll free at 1-877-377-7801.

 [News source: Bill Kaczor; Associated Press]